38 Idioms About Missing Someone

 Other ways to say: Longing for, missing deeply

-6. A hole in my heart
+6. A Hole in My Heart

-Example Sentence:
+Example Sentences:

 • Since Grandpa passed away, there’s been a hole in my heart.

-• Not seeing her everyday leaves a hole in my heart.
+• Not seeing her every day leaves a hole in my heart.

 Other ways to say: Feeling empty, missing a part

-Example Sentence:
+Example Sentences:

 • This beach is fun, but I wish you were here.